wp-plugins/custom-facebook-feed/README.txt

 5. Adding the shortcode to a widget

 == Changelog ==

+= 1.3.1 =
+* Fix: Fixed issue with certain statuses not displaying correctly

 = 1.3.0 =
 * Tweak: If 'Number of Posts to show' is not set then default to 10